January 4th, 2026 Mrs D's Blog 2 comments

 That ‘problem’ being that I was needing to become a fully emotional human being.

-I’m still searching a lot of the time – behold my last post on naval gazing for goodness sake – but I am also calming down a lot.
-Loads of great information from very clever people has been seeping in to my brain (people in my real life, book authors and those who record podcasts and TED talks).
-And time passing alone has also helped, I’ve now lived a lot of sober days (just checked – 1108 sober days!!) and my emotions aren’t strangers anymore.
+I’m still searching some of the time, but I am also much calmer.
+Loads of great information from very clever people has seeped in to my brain, and time passing has also helped.
+I've now been sober for over 14 years, and my emotions aren’t strangers anymore.
 All of these things have combined to calm me down and helped me to realise that sometimes the answer to life’s tricky emotions is to do nothing at all.

 Just sit.
 Just wait.
 Don’t panic.
 Don’t reach.
 Feel it.
 Allow it.
 Acknowledge it.
 Go gently and breath…